 In recent months, JD has been ordering drugs in larger quantities and selling some of them to his friends for a profit.
 To do that, he has not only moved up the local supply chain but also started importing from overseas.
 He even has test kits at home to verify the chemical contents of his purchases.
 For his own protection, he would not disclose how he manages to evade Hong Kong Customs when shipping banned substances into the city.

 But the stakes can be high.
 The maximum penalty for drug trafficking in Hong Kong is HK$5,000,000 in fines and life imprisonment.
 A disgruntled customer or a careless friend is all it takes to get JD into serious trouble.
 For now, he is taking it all in stride.
 He insisted that he knew what he was doing.

 “I import in very small quantities,” JD stressed.
 “It makes sense because if I’m buying for myself anyway, I may as well order a bit more for my close friends.
 By the way, text me if you want some for yourself.
 I sell better stuff than the junk on the street.”

 *Their real names have been concealed to protect their anonymity.

-This article previously appeared in the January/February 2015 issue of MANIFESTO magazine under Jason Y. Ng's column “The Urban Confessional.”
+This article was published in the January/February 2015 issue of MANIFESTO magazine under Jason Y. Ng's column “The Urban Confessional.”